siddankthep/HydraX_test/subwallet_hydradx.md

 ![Connect Polkdadot account](hdx_img/subwallet-29.png)

-Once you have approved the connection, you will need to choose the account that you would like to use on the dApp by clicking **Go to accounts**.
+Once you have approved the connection, you will need to choose the account that you would like to use on the dApp.

 ![Staking tab](hdx_img/subwallet-30.png)